 - Develop a sense of personal identity through learning about the past.

 - Be inspired to take a lifelong interest in history.

-To find out how children's knowledge of History progresses click here.
+To find out how children's learning progresses in History, click here.

 To read the key questions and associated knowledge that children learn in History at Wellington click here.